oxytanet/proxyta.net/README.md

 ## Use in your other services

-In the projects using docker-compose you want to reverse-proxy, add those labels to the service that have to be exposed:
+In the projects using docker-compose you want to reverse-proxy, add those labels and the network to the service(s) that have to be exposed:

 ```
 services: